drunomics/phapp-cli/README.md

   ~/.composer/global/drunomics/phapp-cli/vendor/drunomics/phapp-cli

-and the "phapp" executable is added to the bin-dir automatically.
+and the "phapp" executable is added to the bin-dir (~/.composer/vendor/bin) automatically.
+If not done yet, Make sure ~/.composer/vendor/bin is in your PATH.

 ## Updating